nebuscar/R-scRNA-seq-code-repository/working diary.md

 7.UMAP

-7.Finally, we will get a clustering map
+8.Finally, we will get a clustering map

-Remember: if the data comes from muti datasets, do integration after PCA(e.g. CCA-Integration, RPCA-Integration)
+**Remember:** if the data comes from muti datasets, do integration after PCA(e.g. CCA-Integration, RPCA-Integration)

 #### 5.注意事项